 A large stock of Searchlights (sale or hire), also Winches of our self-sustaining types.
 Hundreds of thousands supplied during the last 40 years to Government departments, corporations and innumerable traders.
-Mirrors.
-Lenses, A.I.D.
-Turnbuckles, etc., also surplus Carbon Rods.
-Bhonite and Fibre.-London Electric Firm, Croydon.
-4. C. and D.C.
+Mirrors, Lenses, A.1.D.
+Turubuckles, etc., also surpulse Carbon Rods.
+Ebonite and Fibre.-London Electric Firm, Croydon.
+12.

+A C. and D.C.
 House Service Meters, all sizes, quarterly and prepayment, reconditioned, guaranteed one year.
-And the statement of the s
+Repairs and recalibrations.-The Victa Electrical Co., 47.